TrickyGo/trickygo.github.io/_pages/about.md

 Teaching
 ======
-Teaching assistant in the course "AI Introduction" of Peking University, 2022~2023 and 2023~2024.
+Teaching assistant in the "AI Introduction" course of Peking University, 2022-2023 and 2023-2024.

 Coding
 ======
+### My code has gained more than 3.9k stars on GitHub.

+My papers' source codes are available on GitHub.

 My tensorflow2.0 tutorial Dive-into-DL-TensorFlow2.0 has gained more than 3.8k stars on GitHub.

-My papers' source codes are available on GitHub.